 There were real, tangible ways that my life changed after 9/11.
 At least, in my mind they were direct results of my 9/11 experience.
 Most importantly, the conception of our twins and later, my youngest child.
 I have no doubt that they would not have been conceived but for 9/11.
 For this, I am eternally grateful for that day.

-People are very curious about my daughter, but they don’t always seem interested in the ways she needs them to be.
-Right now they’re more interested in her gender identity.
+People are very curious about my child, but they don’t always seem interested in the ways we need them to be.
+Right now they’re more interested in my child’s gender identity.
 It’s the question I am most often asked.
-Even when I am in the middle of a conversation about what is most affecting her.
-Her deafness.
+Even when I am in the middle of a conversation about what is most important in school.
+Deafness.
 I get it.
 Not everyone has a transgender person in the family and it must seem like the biggest deal in the world to a lot of people.
 I guess it is a big deal, but not to me.
 Not right now.
-She is almost 17 years old.
-I’ve known that she didn’t fit quite right into the gender role she was assigned at birth since she was as young as six years old and I found her in one of my formal dresses adoring herself in a full length mirror in my bathroom.
+My child is almost 17 years old.
+I’ve known that they didn’t fit quite right into the gender role that was assigned at birth since they were as young as six years old and I found them in one of my formal dresses adoring themself in a full length mirror in my bathroom.
 I have a whole photo shoot of that moment.
 I need to find those images on my computer.
-She knew she was and she still is beautiful.
-Her labels are irrelevant to me.
-She is the same exact person she has always been.
-I’m not here to tell her who to be and I never would.
-People praise me for this attitude and tell me how lucky she is to have me as her mother.
+They felt beautiful and they still are beautiful.
+The labels are irrelevant to me.
+They are the same exact person they have always been.
+I’m not here to tell them who to be and I never would.
+People praise me for this attitude and tell me how lucky they are to have me as a mother.
 I appreciate that and I know that is true because I know that not everyone accepts their children for who they are.
-I just feel like her mother.
-Lucky to have her.
+I just feel like their mother.
+I feel so lucky to have this child.

 Don’t get me wrong.
-I’m glad that there are people who are curious who support her and accept her, but what I truly wish is that people would take an interest in the fact that she is deaf and she is being discriminated against.
+I’m glad that there are people who are curious who support them and accept them, but what I truly wish is that people would take an interest in the fact that they are deaf and they are being discriminated against.
 It’s a big deal.
-It makes her really expensive to educate because she needs an interpreter at school.
-She is entitled to it under the law, but we have to fight for it ourselves.
-The discrimination against her as a deaf person permeates every single crevice of our lives.
-She has been traumatized.
+It makes them really expensive to educate because they need an educational interpreter at school.
+They are entitled to it under the law, but we have to fight for it ourselves.
+The discrimination against my child as a deaf person permeates every single crevice of our lives.
+We have been traumatized.
 It hurts every person in our family.
 It’s hard when hope falls out from under you and you feel hopeless.
 It wipes you out and makes you feel depressed.
 That’s just what hopelessness does.
 That’s why hope is so important to me.

-She wrote something the other day about what it feels like to be discriminated against.
+They wrote something the other day about what it feels like to be discriminated against.
 I read it.
-Yesterday she asked me if I know what it feels like.
+Yesterday they asked me if I know what it feels like.
 I don’t.
 But I know what it feels like to be the mother of someone who has been discriminated against.
 It is hurting me deeply.
-I can only imagine what it feels like to be her.
-Now at a time when she is most vulnerable, she has been betrayed again by the same people who have been hurting her all along.
-She just hoped they would fix the problem.
+I can only imagine what it feels like to be them.
+Now at a time when they are most vulnerable, they have been betrayed again by the same people who have been hurting them all along.
+We just hoped they would fix the problem.
 It stands to reason since that’s their job.
 So far hope and patience haven’t worked out in this situation at all.
 Not for either of us.
-She has been an educational refugee all year because she doesn’t have an interpreter.
-It is a struggle to find any benefit for her at all in our schools.
-And she’s certainly not alone.
-The people who have hurt her were supposed to teach her.
-It turns out she is doing the teaching.
-She speaks up for herself.
-She doesn’t hesitate to speak publicly about how she has been mistreated because she is deaf.
-She wants to call the police.
-She doesn’t understand how discrimination, especially against a child, isn’t a criminal offense.
+My child has been an educational refugee all year because they don’t have an educational interpreter.
+It is a struggle to find any benefit for them at all in our schools.
+And I know that we are certainly not alone.
+The people who have hurt my child were supposed to teach them.
+It turns out the child is doing the teaching.
+They speak up for themself.
+My child doesn’t hesitate to speak publicly about how they have been mistreated because they are deaf.
+They want to call the police.
+My child cannot understand how discrimination, especially against a child, isn’t a criminal offense.
 Why doesn’t the law work that way?
-She filed her own complaint about how she’s been discriminated against by the school system because it’s just plain wrong.
+My child filed their own complaint about how they have been discriminated against by the school system because it’s just plain wrong.
 The complaint was ignored because they are a child.

-I was texting with her the other day and she said that she was glad that it was happening to her instead of someone else.
+I was texting with my child the other day and they said that they are glad that it was happening to them instead of someone else.
 I actually know that’s not exactly true.
-I’m certain that there are other Deaf kids who are suffering in the same way, but I didn’t say that to her.
-She feels like the only one right now.
-Instead I asked her why she was glad it was her.
-She said that it has to happen to someone for things to change and that she knows not everyone can handle it.
-She said she knows she can because she has become so used to it.
+I’m certain that there are other Deaf kids who are suffering in the same way, but I didn’t say that to them.
+They feel like the only one right now.
+Instead I asked them why they were glad it was them.
+They said that it has to happen to someone for things to change and that they know that not everyone can handle it.
+They said they knows they can because they have become so used to it.
 It felt like an arrow was shot straight into my heart.
 I am raising a leader and only a few of us can see that.
-She knows it.
+My child knows it though.
 That’s the only thing that really matters.

-I am amazed at her resiliency and so thankful for her.
-I wish to god she didn’t have to be this strong.
-I thank god that she is.
-She hugged me and thanked me yesterday for always being her rock.
-I am thankful that I am strong and that she knows that, too.
+I am amazed at their resiliency and so thankful for them.
+I wish to god they didn’t have to be this strong.
+I thank god that they are.
+They hugged me and thanked me yesterday for always being their rock.
+I am thankful that I am strong and that they know that, too.
 But it is the kids who are going to have to lead us out of this mess because the adults are just failing.
 We live in an adult world where we have to navigate through lawyers.
-I am in awe of her simplistic power.
+I am in awe of my child’s simplistic power.

 And there it is again.
 There is always more hope when I look for it.
 I love that about hope.